Amazon DSP provides a multitude of targeting options, ranging from customer demographics, and behavioral targeting to contextual and remarketing.

 3. Interest based targeting

-Interest-Based Targeting allows you to focus your advertising on people who have shown an interest in specific topics or categories.
+Interest-based targeting allows you to focus your advertising on people who have shown an interest in specific topics or categories.

-For instance, if you’re selling a Marvel-themed hoodie, you can target your ads at individuals who have expressed an interest in Marvel movies and TV shows on IMDb, increasing the chances of reaching potential customers who share that interest
+For instance, if you’re selling a Marvel-themed hoodie, you can target your ads to individuals who have expressed an interest in Marvel movies and TV shows on IMDb, increasing the chances of reaching potential customers who share that interest

 4. Life event based targeting